 2. The study measured hundreds of different chemicals using this technique, Dr. Agrawal said, and then applied mixtures methods to "understand how all of these chemicals linked with inflammatory bowel disease."

-3. Prior to diagnosis, the researchers found that this mixture of chemicals was connected to an increased risk of both ulcerative colitis and Chron's disease 6-10 years before diagnosis, but not at closer points to diagnosis.
+3. Prior to diagnosis, the researchers found that this mixture of chemicals was connected to an increased risk of both ulcerative colitis and Crohn's disease 6-10 years before diagnosis, but not at closer points to diagnosis.

 4. This indicated that there may be a link between exposure to these chemicals, which primarily consisted of pesticides, and IBD risk when exposed several years pre-diagnosis.